Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 What is Child Health?

-Child health refers to the physical, mental, emotional, and social health of children since birth to adolescence age.
+Child health is the physical, mental, emotional and social health of children from birth to adolescence age.

-World Health Organization suggests that early childhood development is a determinant of lifetime health, learning and behavior.
+World Health Organization suggests that early childhood development is an important part of lifetime health, learning and behavior.

 • Proper nutrition